 The latest update about Paula Deen’s collapsed empire is a video from a New York Times interview, in which Deen openly discusses racism, referring to her family’s devastation about the end of the Civil War.
 According to Deen, her grandfather was extremely depressed about having “no one to operate his plantation.”
 And by “no one,” she means slaves.
 The worst part of the video; however, revolves around a man named Hollis Johnson, who works for Deen.
-Deen calls him to the stage as if he’s her pet, and seemingly feels she deserves a medal for having a black friend whom she treats as an equal.
+Deen calls him to the stage and seemingly feels she deserves a medal for having a black friend whom she treats as an equal.
 Watch below.

 Watch her bloated mess of an apology below.

 Another day, another celebrity apology.
 In response to the insane amount of criticism over the United States’ Olympic uniforms not actually being made in the United States, Ralph Lauren issued an official statement, saying:

 “For more than 45 years Ralph Lauren has built a brand that embodies the best of American quality and design rooted in the rich heritage of our country.
 We are honored to continue our longstanding relationship with the United States Olympic Committee in the 2014 Olympic Games by serving as an Official Outfitter of the US Olympic and Paralympic teams.
 Ralph Lauren promises to lead the conversation within our industry and our government addressing the issue of increasing manufacturing in the United States and has committed to producing the Opening and Closing ceremony Team USA uniforms in the United States that will be worn for the 2014 Olympic Games.”

 Translation?
 We like to keep our price point low to make a larger profit, but because we got in trouble we’ll make an exception . . . this time around.